The best way to store your private keys

 When you own cryptocurrencies, what you really own is a “private key”, a critical piece of information used to authorize outgoing transactions on the blockchain network.
 Whoever has the knowledge of this key can spend the associated funds.

-If your private keys are stolen or misplaced, or if you store them on a device that crashes, there is no bank or institution to issue a backup or a replacement: you lose access to your crypto.
+If your private keys are stolen or misplaced, or if you store them on a device that crashes, there is no bank or institution to back you up or give you a replacement: you lose access to your crypto.

 “Not your keys, not your bitcoins”

-The way most individuals first get into cryptocurrency is by purchasing coins on an exchange platform, and leaving them there, especially if they have intentions to trade.
+The way most individuals first get into cryptocurrency is by purchasing coins on an exchange platform, and leaving them there, especially if they have the intention to trade.

 If you are keeping your crypto assets on an exchange, you are entrusting a third party with these private keys and mandating them to serve as a safeguard.